 With the bracket soft mounted it’s time to finalize the installation.
 Using 2-1/2" x #10” Wood Screws, secure the rest of the bracket completely into your wall studs (and blocking if applicable).
 If the screw holes on the bracket don't line up with the studs you can easily drill through the bracket back bar to hit any studs.
 Use a 3/16" drill bit, then countersink with a 1/2" countersink bit to allow the screw heads to sit flush.

 Dudes, it's time to install your sweet mantel!
 Get a six-pack of Henry Wienhardts and your hi-fives ready.
-Have your friend help you slide your mantle onto the floating mantel bracket.
-(If you need help drilling out your mantel to fit your floating mantel bracket, see this milling guide).
+Have your friend help you slide your mantel onto the floating mantel bracket.
+(If you need help drilling out your mantel to fit your floating mantel bracket, see the milling guides under the Downloads section of the product page).
 Secure the mantel to the bracket with either screws driven through the top or bottom of the mantel into the horizontal support rods of the bracket, or squirting a bunch of silicone glue onto the same rods.
 Check for level front to back with a small bullet level.
 If tipping down at all, loosen the screws slightly on the bracket and slide shims under the bottom edge of the bracket.
-Reinstall the mantel and check level again. repeat until level.
+Reinstall the mantel and check level again.
+Repeat until level.
 Thats it!
-Crack open your rootbeers, sit on the couch, and behold the fruits of your woodworking prowess.
+Crack open your root beers, sit on the couch, and behold the fruits of your woodworking prowess.
 Nice job, Homie.

 To sum it up, be sure to gather the right stuff for the job, layout and soft-mount your bracket, and finally lock down your bracket then float your mantel and enjoy the results.
 If you need any help or have any further questions, feel free to reach out to our insanely helpful shelf geeks at email@example.com or call us at 949.244.1083.xo Kevin